177 Random Search for Hyperparameters

 177.5.2 5.2 Parallelism and Reproducibility

 Random search is embarrassingly parallel.
 Because draws are independent, \(n\) trials run across \(w\) workers in \(\lceil n / w \rceil\) wall clock rounds with no coordination.
 Seed the generator so the sequence of configurations is reproducible, and log every configuration with its score so the run can be audited and extended.
-A run that doubles its budget simply draws more samples from the same distribution and appends them.
+A run that doubles its budget simply draws more samples from the same distribution and appends them, a property grid search lacks because refining a grid changes every point.

 177.5.3 5.3 Early Stopping and Successive Halving

 Pure random search spends the same effort on every configuration, including obviously poor ones.
 Multi fidelity methods fix this by treating training length, dataset size, or epoch count as a cheap proxy for final performance.
-Successive halving allocates a small budget to many random configurations, keeps the top fraction, multiplies their budget, and repeats.
-Given \(n\) configurations and total budget \(B\), each surviving rung receives roughly
+Successive halving allocates a small budget to many random configurations, keeps the top fraction, multiplies their budget, and repeats [2].
+With an elimination factor \(\eta\) (commonly \(\eta = 3\)), each rung keeps the best \(1 / \eta\) of the survivors and multiplies their per configuration budget by \(\eta\), so the product of population and budget per configuration stays roughly constant across rungs.
+Starting from \(n\) configurations there are about \(\lceil \log_\eta n \rceil\) rungs, and a surviving configuration at a rung with population \(n_i\) receives on the order of

-resource per configuration as the population \(n_i\) shrinks geometrically.
+resource, which grows as the population shrinks geometrically.
 Hyperband wraps successive halving in an outer loop that hedges across different initial population sizes, trading breadth against the risk of cutting a slow starter too early [2].
 These methods keep random sampling as their proposal mechanism and add only a principled rule for where to stop.

 177.5.4 5.4 When to Reach for Something Smarter

 Random search is uninformed.
 It does not learn from the trials it has already run.
 When evaluations are very expensive and the budget is small, a model based approach can do better by fitting a surrogate to past results and proposing the next configuration where expected improvement is high.
-Sequential model based optimization, including the Tree structured Parzen Estimator and Gaussian process Bayesian optimization, formalizes this idea [3].
+Sequential model based optimization, including the Tree structured Parzen Estimator and Gaussian process Bayesian optimization, formalizes this idea [3], and broader surveys catalog the design space of such methods [4].
 Yet random search remains the right baseline and the right default.
 It is trivial to implement, parallelizes perfectly, has a dimension free guarantee, and is the protocol against which every adaptive method must justify its added complexity.

 Grid search fails in high dimensions because its budget grows as \(k^d\) while its coverage of any single influential axis grows only as \(n^{1/d}\).
 Random search inverts this.
 It tests a distinct value of every parameter on every draw, it carries a dimension free probabilistic guarantee of landing in the best region, and it parallelizes without coordination.
 Its effectiveness rests on choosing sampling distributions that match the scale and type of each parameter, especially the log uniform distribution for multiplicative quantities.
 With a sensible trial count and optional multi fidelity early stopping, random search is the practical default for hyperparameter tuning and the baseline every more sophisticated method should be measured against.